-Boaz et al (1999) have advocated the use of Systematic Literature Reviews (SLR) concerning policy based practice.
+Boaz, et al (1999) have advocated the use of systematic literature reviews (SLR) concerning policy based practice.
 They have examined ways in which systematic reviews present a distinctive approach to the synthesis of research and the exploration of challenges faced by researchers who use systematic review outside clinical medicine.
 Further they identify that SLR is sometimes considered contentious in the social policy and practice field.
-Boaz et al (1999) investigate where the social sciences can contribute to the development of review methodology, for example, through sharing experience of user involvement and approaches to qualitative research.
-However, Hammersley (2002:1) notes that 'It is important that the practical use of research takes in the whole range of findings on a topic, not just the results from one or two studies.
-For this reason, reviews play a crucial role as a bridge between research and related areas of policymaking and practice'.
+Boaz, et al (1999) investigate where the social sciences can contribute to the development of review methodology, for example, through sharing experience of user involvement and approaches to qualitative research.
+However, Hammersley (2002, p.
+1) notes, "It is important that the practical use of research takes in the whole range of findings on a topic, not just the results from one or two studies.
+For this reason, reviews play a crucial role as a bridge between research and related areas of policymaking and practice".
 His motivation for this is provided in his sentiments when he states that:

-'Indeed, the increasing tendency for the mass media to report evidence from single studies in controversial areas, particularly in the health field, is to be deplored.
+Indeed, the increasing tendency for the mass media to report evidence from single studies in controversial areas, particularly in the health field, is to be deplored.
 This can be dangerous in its immediate consequences.
-Moreover, I suspect that, down the line, it will lead to further erosion in the public authority of scientific research'.
+Moreover, I suspect that, down the line, it will lead to further erosion in the public authority of scientific research.

-Hammersley (2002:3) challenges the term 'Systematic' and claims that to undertake 'unsystematic' literature review would be folly.
-The very definition of systematic is 'to produce a systematic review is simply to do the job of reviewing well', but further that 'I have heard it suggested that there are people who would want a review to be unsystematic, even in this sense: those who want to select and interpret research evidence so as to support their own pre-given views or interests, and thereby to claim scientific backing for these'.
+Hammersley (2002, p.
+3) challenges the term "systematic" and claims that to undertake "unsystematic" literature review would be foolish.
+The very definition of systematic is "to produce a systematic review is simply to do the job of reviewing well", but further that "I have heard it suggested that there are people who would want a review to be unsystematic, even in this sense: Those who want to select and interpret research evidence so as to support their own pre-given views or interests, and thereby to claim scientific backing for these".
 This presents then a view that the very process of choice in terms of how to conduct a literature review is in fact a systematic approach.
-Transparency therefore an important aspect when conducting a SLR (see for example Tranfield et al, 2003) but Hammersley (2002:4) suggests that this is not without problems.
-Hammersley (2002) makes three points:

-- 1. First, explicitness is a matter of degree i.e. the way in which they were carried out - 2.
-Second there is a point beyond which it is impossible to make any activity, including reviewing, explicit.
-The metaphor involved in the word 'transparency' implies that anyone can see, or perhaps can see through, what is going on.
-In other words, it is assumed that there are no audience requirements for understanding and evaluating an activity other than possession of a pair of eyes. - 3.
-The third point about the notion of transparency can also be derived from Polanyi's work on science.
+Transparency therefore an important aspect when conducting a SLR (see for example Tranfield, et al., 2003), but Hammersley (2002, p.
+4) suggests that this is not without problems.
+Hammersley (2002) makes three points.
+First, explicitness is a matter of degree, i.e. the way in which they were carried out.
+Second, there is a point beyond which it is impossible to make any activity, including reviewing, explicit.
+The metaphor involved in the word "transparency" implies that anyone can see, or perhaps can see through, what is going on.
+In other words, it is assumed that there are no audience requirements for understanding and evaluating an activity other than possession of a pair of eyes.
+The third point concerns the notion of transparency.
 The concept of systematic review seems to imply that transparency can be achieved if the task of reviewing is formulated beforehand in terms of a set of procedures to be followed.

-Boaz et al (1999:48) also note that:
+Boaz, et al (1999, p.
+48) also note that:

-'There are a wide variety of approaches to reviewing evidence, from traditional literature reviews, to rapid reviews and systematic reviews.
+There are a wide variety of approaches to reviewing evidence, from traditional literature reviews, to rapid reviews and systematic reviews.
 Traditional reviews offer a summary of a number of different studies and sometimes draw conclusions about a particular intervention or policy.
 Rapid reviews are carried out to meet pressing policy demands or to lay the ground for a more comprehensive, systematic review.
-Policy makers also use review methods, such as specially commissioned scoping studies and briefing papers, to inform policy developments'.
+Policy makers also use review methods, such as specially commissioned scoping studies and briefing papers, to inform policy developments.

-2. Undertaking an SLR: Tales from the field
+2. Undertaking a SLR